EsttyB-hub/LITA_CAPSTONE-PROJECT-SALESDATA-/README.md

 from [dbo].[LITA Capstone-Dataset]
 group by Product

+--- calculate monthly sales totals for the current year---

+SELECT Month(OrderDate) AS Month,
+    SUM(Sales) AS MonthlySalesTotal
+FROM SalesData WHERE YEAR(OrderDate) = 2024
+GROUP BY Month(OrderDate)
+ORDER BY Month

 --Top 5 Customers by total purchase amount--

 select Top 5 Customer_Id, SUM (Total_Revenue) as Total_Purchase
 from [dbo].[LITA Capstone-Dataset]
 group by Customer_Id

+----identify products with no sales in the last quarter.--- SELECT Product FROM salesdata
+GROUP BY Product
+HAVING SUM(CASE
+WHEN OrderDate BETWEEN '2024-06-01' AND '2024-08-31'
+THEN 1 ELSE 0 END) = 0
 ```

 ## Power BI VISUALIZATION